Help the Government of Canada organize its website!

 Section 128 concerns situations where disposal at sea is the only feasible solution to avert an emergency that poses an unacceptable risk to the environment or human health.
-Under this section, the disposal activity is still subject to a permit review, the fees, and public notice but the activity may begin prior to the permit's publication in the Canada Gazette.
+Under this section, the disposal activity is still subject to a permit review, the fees, and public notice but the activity may begin prior to the permit's publication on the CEPA Environmental Registry.
 Before this permit is issued, EC is obliged to consult with the IMO and must try to follow its recommendations or advice.

 What opportunities do I have to comment on permit applications or the program?

-A copy of the permit is also published in the Canada Gazette and is accessible through the CEPA registry.
-Comments can be provided to EC within 30 days of the publication date.
+A copy of the permit is also published on the CEPA Environmental Registry.
+Comments can be provided to EC within 7 days of the publication date.

-Where there are significant concerns about a permit, a person may file a “Notice of Objection” under CEPA Section 134 (link to the text in registry) to an EC decision to issue or vary the conditions of a permit within 30 days of publication in the Canada Gazette.
-When a person files with the Minister a Notice of Objection the Minister may establish a Board of Review to inquire into the matter raised by the notice.
+Where there are significant concerns about a permit, a person may, under CEPA Section 134, file a “Notice of Objection” to an EC decision to issue or vary the conditions of a permit within 7 days of publication on the CEPA Environmental Registry.
+When a person files with the Minister a Notice of Objection, the Minister may establish a Board of Review to inquire into the matter raised by the notice.